godcandidate/SQL-Games/sql-island/README.md

 Challenge - It seems there are a few people living in these villages.
 How can I see a list of all inhabitants?

 Hint      - Get all data from inhabitants

 #
 `2-task.sql`

 Challenge - Thank you, Edward!
 Okay, let's see who is friendly on this island...

 Hint      - Get all inhabitants who are friendly

 #
 `3-task.sql`

 Challenge - There is no way around getting a sword for myself.I will now try to find a friendly weaponsmith to forge me one

 Hint      - Get all inhabitants who are friendly and their job is weaponsmith

 #
 `4-task.sql`

 Challenge - I want to find other smiths That looks better!
 I will go and visit those smiths

 Hint      - Get all inhabitants who are friendly and their job ends with smith

 #
 `5-task.sql`

 Challenge - No need to call me stranger!
 What's my personid?

 Hint      - Get the personid for inhabitant with name Stranger

 #
 `6-task.sql`

-Challenge -I can offer to make you a sword for 150 gold.
+Challenge - I can offer to make you a sword for 150 gold.
 That's the cheapest you will find!
 How much gold do you have?

 Hint      - Get the gold for inhabitant with name Stranger

 #
 `7-task.sql`

 Challenge - There has to be another option to earn gold other than going to work.Maybe I could collect ownerless items and sell them!
 Can I make a list of all items that don't belong to anyone?

 Hint      - Get the data for items with no(null) owners

+#
+`8-task.sql`

+Challenge - Do you know a trick how to collect all the ownerless items?

+Hint      - update all items with no owner to stranger id